Best Apple Crumble Pie

 • In a small bowl, mix together sugar, flour, cinnamon and salt until combined.

-• Place your peeled and cored apples in a microwave safe dish and heat for 5 minutes, until apples are slightly soft to the touch.
+• Place the peeled and cored apples in a microwave safe dish and microwave for 5 minutes, until apples are slightly soft to the touch.

-• While apples are in the microwave, in a small bowl, mix together sugar, flour cinnamon and nutmeg.
+• While apples are in the microwave, mix together sugar, flour cinnamon and nutmeg in a small bowl.

-• Add ½ of the dry mixture to the soft apples and stir to coat the apples.
+• Then, put them in a large bowl, add the dry mixture to the partially cooked apples and stir to coat.

 • Remove crust from refrigerator and roll into a circle, about ¼ to ½ inches thick. (if it has been refrigerated overnight you will need to let it sit on the counter at room temperature until it is pliable).